Shalu-kumari2003/Humidity-Monitoring-System/README.md

 •	Power Supply: USB or battery power or DC power supply(5V)
 •	Additional: Resistors, Relay,Breadboard, Jumper Wires, LED

-4 Circuit Diagram
+4 Circuit Diagram:-
 A simple connection between the DHT11 sensor’s data pin and a digital input on the Arduino UNO .
 The LCD is connected through I2C or directly to digital pins.
-5. Software and Tools
+5. Software and Tools:-
 •	Programming Language: C/C++ (Arduino IDE)
 •	Libraries Used:
 o	DHT sensor library
 o	Adafruit Unified Sensor
 o	LiquidCrystal_I2C (if using I2C LCD)
-6. Working Principle
+6. Working Principle:-
 1. The sensor collects real-time temperature and humidity data from the environment.
 2. The Arduino reads the data at regular intervals (e.g. every 2 seconds).
 3. The data is then displayed on the screen.
 4. If the measured values exceed the defined thresholds, the system can trigger an alert on Buzzer sound.
-7. Results
+7. Results:-
 •	The system was able to monitor and display the temperature and humidity accurately.
 •	Real-time data transmission to Serial plot monitor was successfully tested.
 •	Alerts were triggered when set thresholds were breached.
 •	The device was stable for continuous use over several hours.
- 8. Project code:
+ 8. Project code::-
 #include <Wire.h>
 #include <LiquidCrystal_I2C.h>
 #include <DHT.h>